ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 }
 ```

-It represents a node in a language with type map `M` that has a specific kind `K`. e.g. `SgNode<TypeScript, "function_declaration">` means a function declaration node in TypeScript.
+It represents a node in a language with type map `M` that has a specific kind `K`.
+E.g. `SgNode<TypeScript, "function_declaration">` means a function declaration node in TypeScript.
 When used without a specific kind parameter, `SgNode` defaults to accepting any valid node kind in the language.

 `SgNode` provides a **correct** AST interface in a specific language.
 While at the same time, it is still **robust** enough to not trigger compiler error when no type information is available.